Information by Student Group

 - Is expected to remain with you for your expected life

-If you are enrolled concurrently at Ryerson and another post-secondary institution, your fees for the courses at your other institution may be added to your OSAP assessment at Ryerson.
+If you are enrolled concurrently at TMU and another post-secondary institution, your fees for the courses at your other institution may be added to your OSAP assessment at TMU.